typos-r-us/typos-r-us/README.md

 -->
 - I'm a ✨developer✨ from Nairobi, Kenya 🇰🇪
 - 👀 I am interested in responsive front end design 💻, mobile application development 📱 and application security 🔐
-- 🌱 My current challenge is in mobile app development in kotlin, dart and flutter.
-After this, I will take on the mountain that is JavaScript and learn a framework or two 🦾 🦾
+- 🌱 I'm currently engaged in mobile app development using kotlin, dart and flutter.
+I'm also developing full-stack web applications 🦾 🦾
-- 💞️ I’m looking to collaborate on web and mobile applications to supplement my learning.
-I am particularly keen on projects which seek to enhance the accessibility of education and opportunity in under-represented and marginalized communities.
+- 💞️ I’d be happy to collaborate on projects which seek to enhance the accessibility of education and opportunity in under-represented and marginalized communities.
 - 📫 How to reach me: [email](mailto:typosforsale@gmail.com)  <br />
 ![](https://komarev.com/ghpvc/?username=typos-r-us&color=grey&label=Visitors)
 <!---